LucasGoncSilva/mosheh/documentation/docs/mosheh/main.py.md

 Basically, Mosheh lists all files you points to, saves every single notorious statement of definition on each file iterated, all using Python `ast` native module for handling the AST and then generating (using MkDocs) a documentation respecting the dirs and files hierarchy.
-The stuff documented for each file are listed below:
+The stuff documented for each file is shown below:

 - Imports `[ast.Import | ast.ImportFrom]`